 Previous work

-My academic background has focused on Scottish social and cultural history and ethnology from the 19th century to the present day.
-This includes a particular focus on community heritage, grassroots politics, (over)tourism, and coastal & fishing communities.
+My academic background centred on Scottish social and cultural history and ethnology from the 19th century to the present day.
+This includes a particular focus on (over)tourism, community heritage and grassroots movements, and coastal & fishing communities.
 I have a PhD from the University of the Highlands & Islands, an MLitt (Masters) in Scottish History from the University of Glasgow, and an MA in Modern History from the University of St. Andrew’s.

 My PhD research focused on the impact of the North Coast 500 touring route on host communities.
-Inspired by participatory methodologies such as photovoice, I worked with local organisations to develop a series of public heritage exhibitions using photographs and texts prepared by residents.
-These exhibitions engaged communities in highlighting important problems with the implementation of the NC500 initiative and making their own perspectives on place, culture and the past visible.
-Entitled ‘Inhabited perspectives on the North Coast 500: Re-making local heritage in touristed communities of the Scottish Highlands’, the full thesis is available to read for free here.
+Inspired by participatory methodologies such as photovoice, I worked with local organisations to develop a series of public exhibitions using photographs and texts prepared by residents.
+These exhibitions engaged communities in highlighting important issues with the implementation of the NC500 initiative and making their own perspectives on place, culture and the past visible.
+Entitled ‘Inhabited perspectives on the North Coast 500: Re-making local heritage in touristed communities of the Scottish Highlands’, the full thesis is available to read free of charge here.

 I have led the delivery of creative, well-researched and compelling heritage projects across a range of settings from grassroots community activities to large commercial projects to collaborative academic work.
 These have used a range of approaches including oral history, archival research, photovoice, co-curation and material collections.
 I am passionate about sensitively engaging communities to document and make accessible their complex and multi-layered pasts.